DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 #### Quaternions
 Quaternions extend the idea of complex numbers into four dimensions.
 They are typically denoted by the symbol $\mathbb{H}$.
 A quaternion number is generally represented as $q = a + bi + cj + dk$, where $a, b, c$, and $d$ are real numbers, and $i, j$, and $k$ are the *quaternion units*.
 They follow the rules: $i^2 = j^2 = k^2 = ijk = -1$.

+Adding quaternions, similarly to complex numbers, goes component-wise.
 Multiplication of quaternions is non-commutative; that is, the order of the factors changes the result.
 The product of two quaternions $p = a + bi + cj + dk$ and $q = e + fi + gj + hk$ is given by:

 $$\begin{aligned}
 pq &= ae - bf - cg - dh \\ &+ (af + be + ch - dg)i \\&+ (ag - bh + ce + df)j \\&+ (ah + bg - cf + de)k
 \end{aligned}$$

-The most famous application of quaternions is that they can be used to represent rotations in three dimensions more effectively and intuitively than other methods such as rotation matrices or Euler angles.
+The most famous application of quaternions is that they can be used to represent rotations in three dimensions more effectively and intuitively than other methods, such as rotation matrices or Euler angles.

-Hamilton's crucial discovery to model three-dimensional rotations was not to extend complex numbers to three, but to four dimensions.
+Hamilton's crucial discovery to model three-dimensional rotations was not to extend complex numbers to three but to four dimensions.
-During this flash of inspiration, he was walking along the Royal Canal in Dublin, and [he immediately carved the basic quaternion equations into the side of Brougham Bridge](https://en.wikipedia.org/wiki/Broom_Bridge).
+During this flash of inspiration, he was walking along the Royal Canal in Dublin, and [immediately carved the basic quaternion equations into the side of Brougham Bridge](https://en.wikipedia.org/wiki/Broom_Bridge).

 # Complex Neural Networks
-I first like to start with a note on training complex neural networks.
+First, I'd like to start with a note on training complex neural networks.
 Generally, the papers we discuss here apply backpropagation in its native form (i.e., by using PyTorch's automatic differentiation) and do not consider complex or quaternion derivatives.

 Here, we follow [Trabelsi et al., *Deep Complex Networks*](https://arxiv.org/abs/1705.09792).
 The main idea is simply to replace any real-valued multiplication - as done in regular neural networks - with a complex-valued one.
 To do so, one first needs to represent the complex field in a PyTorch tensor data structure.
-Since complex numbers have a real and imaginary component, we can construct a weight matrix $W \in \mathbb{R}^{c_{\mathrm{out}} \times c_{\mathrm{in}} \times 2}$, which can be interpreted as $W \in \mathbb{C}^{c_{\mathrm{out}} \times c_{\mathrm{in}}}$.
+Since complex numbers have real and imaginary components, we can construct a weight matrix $W \in \mathbb{R}^{c_{\mathrm{out}} \times c_{\mathrm{in}} \times 2}$, which can be interpreted as $W \in \mathbb{C}^{c_{\mathrm{out}} \times c_{\mathrm{in}}}$.
 If we now have a complex feature vector $h \in \mathbb{R}^{c_{\mathrm{in}} \times 2}$, then complex matrix multiplication follows

 $$Wh = Ax - By + i (Bx + Ay),$$